lifted-studios/html-pipeline-wiki-link/README.md

 <!-- ### Other questions

-Feel free to chat with the Lifted Wiki core team (and many other users) on IRC in the  [#project](irc://irc.freenode.net/project) channel on Freenode, or via email on the [Project mailing list]().
+Feel free to chat with the wiki link gem core team (and many other users) on IRC in the  [#project](irc://irc.freenode.net/project) channel on Freenode, or via email on the [Project mailing list]().
  -->

 ## Copyright